Halberstadt D.II: Design and development

 The D.II was the production version of the experimental D.I.
-Key differences between the D.I and D.II included a substantial effort to lighten the aircraft in order to improve its performance; the latter also featured staggered wings and the adoption of a more powerful 120 hp Mercedes D.II engine.
+Differences between the D.I and D.II included an effort to lighten the aircraft to improve its performance; the latter also had staggered wings and a more powerful 120 hp Mercedes D.II engine.
 The side and frontal radiators that had been tried in the D.I were replaced by a wing mounted radiator, similar to the arrangement that was later used by the Albatros D.III and D.V.
-In comparison with the D.I, the pilot sat higher in his cockpit, to improve his view over the top wing.
+The pilot sat higher in his cockpit, improving his view over the top wing.
 This required a dorsal turtleback fairing over the rear fuselage, to improve its lines.

-The two bay wings were very strongly braced, but the trailing edge was composed of a wooden member, as opposed to the wire or cable common on many of the First World War-era German single-engined aircraft.
+The two-bay wings were strongly braced but the trailing edge was composed of a wooden member, as opposed to the wire or cable common on many of the First World War-era German single-engined aircraft.
 Photographic evidence indicates that many examples were rigged with washout on the lower wings – giving the impression of a curved or twisted lower wing trailing edge.
 In some photos even the upper wings have a similar sort of "trailing edge droop" on the fixed section inboard of the ailerons.